ryanmalani/computer-science-degree/README.md

 # Open Source Computer Science Courses from Top Universities in the US.
 A collection of open-source, free courses from top universities in the United States offered on YouTube to serve as a comprehensive computer science degree.
+Become a self-taught computer scientist!

 # Contents
 - [Summary](#summary)
 - [Curriculum](#curriculum)

 # Summary
 The purpose of this is to serve as a meticulously curated list of open-source and accessible high quality courses in computer science, with lectures available on YouTube from world-renowned institutions such as MIT, Harvard, Stanford, and UC Berkeley.
 This repository is not aimed to provide the resources of a full course (although many of these courses are offered for free through Coursera and EdX on [Open Source Society University](https://github.com/ossu/computer-science/tree/master)); it is a thorough, comprehensive exploration of everything from computer science fundamentals and principles to advanced topics designed for those who aspire to gain a deep and holistic understanding of the field for free, at their own pace on YouTube.
+Also, while this is intended to be from the university structured learning perspective, that style may not be for everyone.
+I also recommend checking out [freeCodeCamp](https://www.youtube.com/@freecodecamp) as they have some great videos as well.

 ### Curriculum Structure: